ThomasPasquali/SbatchMan/design document.md

 Variables can be used for generating multiple cluster configurations and job variants.
 The following main variable types are defined: simple variables, lists, standard maps, cluster maps, and special variables.
   * Simple types:
     * **string**: A standard string value.
-    * **int**: An integer value.
+    * **int**: An integer value. (https://yaml.org/spec/1.2.2/#10213-integer)
-    * **float**: A floating-point value.
+    * **float**: A floating-point value. (https://yaml.org/spec/1.2.2/#10214-floating-point)
-    * **bool**: A boolean value.
+    * **bool**: A boolean value. (https://yaml.org/spec/1.2.2/#10212-boolean)
   * Lists: lists of values.
 When multiple list variables are defined, all combinations of their values are generated.
   * Standard maps: key-value pairs, where the value can be referenced using the key.
 Values can be either simple types or lists.
   * Cluster maps: key-value pairs that can be used in job configurations to select different values based on the cluster being used.
 When referencing a cluster map, the value corresponding to the current cluster is used.
-Differently from standard maps, a default value can also be specified.
 Values can be either simple types or lists.
   * Special types:
-    * `!dir path`: A special directive that expands to a list of file names within the specified path.
+    * `!dir <path>`: A special directive that expands to a list of file names within the specified path.
 If the path is relative, it is considered relative to the directory where `sbatchman` was invoked.
-    * `!file path`: A special directive that expands to a list of lines read from the specified file.
+    * `!file <path>`: A special directive that expands to a list of lines read from the specified file.
 If the path is relative, it is considered relative to the directory where `sbatchman` was invoked.
-    * `!python code`: A special directive that allows defining variables using Python code.
-The code is executed, and the returned value is used as the variable's value.
-The code can return either a single value or a list of values.
-Inside the Python code, existing variables can be referenced by prefixing them with a `$` sign.
-    > [!IMPORTANT]
-    > When using the `!python` directive, ensure that the Python environment has access to any necessary libraries or modules required by the code snippet and that the referenced variables are defined when the code is executed.
-Moreover, use the `|` syntax to define multi-line code and ensure proper indentation.

-Valid characters for variable names include the uppercase and lowercase letters (A-Z and a-z), the underscore _ and, except for the first character, the digits 0 through 9.
+    * `!python <expression>`: A special directive that evaluates a Python expression.
+The expression can reference other variables using the `{{ var }}` notation.
+The expression must return a simple type.

 When defining jobs, the following special variables are also available:
   * `work_dir`: The working directory where `sbatchman` was invoked.